 If the mammogram shows I have cancer, is my treatment free?

-No. If your screening shows that you do have cancer, you will be required cover the cost of copays or coinsurance and deductibles for treatment, as your plan guidelines dictate.
+No. If your screening shows that you do have cancer, you will be required to cover the cost of copays or coinsurance and deductibles for treatment as your plan guidelines dictate.